 When a conservatorship is needed right away, the court may appoint a temporary conservator until a general conservator can be appointed.
 The request must be filed as part of a general conservatorship case, and can be filed either at the same time or soon after the general conservatorship case is opened with the court.
 The main duties of a temporary conservator are arranging for the temporary care, protection, and support of the conservatee, and protecting the conservatee’s finances and property.

 LPS conservatorships are used to care for adults with serious mental health illnesses who need special care.
 These conservatorships are used for people who usually need very restrictive living arrangements (like living in locked facilities) and require extensive mental health treatment (like very powerful medication to control symptoms).
 Conservatees in LPS conservatorships cannot or will not agree to the special living arrangements or treatment on their own.
 LPS conservatorships must be started by a local government agency.
 If you believe that this is the type of help the adult needs, we can assist you in working with local county agencies.

 Through our personalized solutions and experience in court, we find the best answers to all of our clients’ needs.
 When you schedule an appointment with our firm, you will speak one-on-one with a lawyer.

 Call 650-389-9133 or email us to set up a consultation.
-Our office is in Foster City, and we work throughout Foster City, San Mateo, Santa Clara, San Francisco, Alameda counties and the Lower California Peninsula.
+Our office is in Foster City, and we work throughout the greater San Francisco Bay Area, including San Mateo, Santa Clara, San Francisco, Alameda, and Sacramento counties.